• Home

 What do you mean by upper respiratory tract infection?

-Such type of infections usually affects your throat as well as your sinuses.
+Such types of infections usually affect your throat as well as your sinuses.
 Upper respiratory infections comprise:

 • Laryngitis